IsaiahTshabalala/dialogboxjs-tester/README.md

 # Modal Dialog Test App

 This is a simple React + Vite test application demonstrating the use of the **DialogBoxJS** package — a reusable modal dialog box component.
-This project is meant to be a sandbox/test environment for `dialogboxjs`.
+This project is meant to be an environment to develop, test and learn the `dialogboxjs` package.

 ---
 ## Features